QiTianyu-0403/Barcode/README.md

 ## More

-If you want to know more about this code, you can click the detailed explanation of this code or contact me via the link above.
+If you want to know more about this code, you can click the detailed explanation of this code or contact me via the link above.😊